Greece struggles to bring migrants into temporary camp after fire

 “We expect that in the coming days we will have completed the transfer of migrants inside the camp.
 It is nearly double the space of Moria which allows better conditions ... but there will be more security measures,” he told Skai radio.

-Four migrants appeared before a prosecutor on Wednesday over the Moria blaze, from among six arrested the previous day.
+Four migrants appeared before a prosecutor on Wednesday over the Moria blaze out of six arrested the previous day.

 Another blaze, which broke out overnight near another migrant camp on the island of Samos, was put under control and three people were detained.